 Our worship services are found in the red Book of Common Prayer, the blue Hymnal and the green paperback paperback Wonder, Love, and Praise.

-The Worship Committee meets with the Priest-in-Charge quarterly to discuss upcoming services and special events and to plan and coordinate the upcoming liturgical season.
-If you are would like to participate, please contact Fr.
-Peter.
+The Worship Committee meets, as needed, to discuss upcoming services and special events and to plan and coordinate the upcoming liturgical season.
+If you are would like to participate, please contact Dn.
+Perry.

 Here are some other ways to know Jesus better, to follow, and to serve Him: